pdfcrowd/pdfcrowd-ruby/README.md

 The Pdfcrowd API lets you easily create PDF from web pages or raw HTML code in your Ruby applications.

+To use the API, you need an account on [http://pdfcrowd.com](https://pdfcrowd.com), if you don't have one you can sign up [here](https://pdfcrowd.com/pricing/api/).
+This will give you a username and an API key.

 ## Example

     require 'pdfcrowd'